scimusmn/laparoscopy-camera/README.md

 #### Step Six

 You now need to configure the software so that it runs on startup.
 The first step is to disable the screensaver.
-To do this, run `startx xscreensaver` and pick from the drop-down menu "Disable screen saver."
+To do this, run `startx xscreensaver-demo` and pick from the drop-down menu "Disable screen saver."
 Go to "File > Quit" to exit the program.

 Next, run